stibinator/DuAEF_Duik_Docs/src/docs/walk-cycle.md

 All parameters use the metric system for now.
 Future versions of Duik will let you choose between the metric system and imperial units.

-- "Character": sets the main traits of the character.
+- *Character*: sets the main traits of the character.

     - Its height influences the frequency of the cycle (the apparent speed of the feet).
     - Its weight mainly influences the accelerations and decelerations of the motion (the momentum).
     - The energy controls the amplitude of the movements.
     - The softness controls how the muscles are contracted or not.

-- "Walk Cycle": sets the characteristics of the walk.
+- *Walk Cycle*: sets the characteristics of the walk.

     - The walk speed adjusts the speed of the character.
-This parameters changes the amplitude of the steps - it does not change the frequency of the cycle which depends on the height of the character.
-To change the direction of the cycle, change the sign of the speed.
+This parameters changes the amplitude of the steps - it does not change the frequency of the cycle which depends on the height of the character.- To change the direction of the cycle, change the sign of the speed.
-    - You can choose between to walk cycle types: realistic is the most natural, and dancing adds a "double bounce" like Mickey Mouse.
+    - You can choose between to walk cycle types: *Realistic* is the most natural, and *Dancing* adds a "double bounce" like Mickey Mouse.

 ### Secondary controls